omarcino/Internet-Connectivity-Data-Analysis/README.md

 ## Test Internet Speed with Ookla utility

-Download and Install speed-test cli
+Download and Install Ookla speed-test cli

     # Make sure to upgrade your system
     # Ex.
 Ubuntu, Debian and Raspberry pi